 Both Theia IDE and VS Code leverage the Monaco Code Editor and support LSP and DAP.
 Therefore, the core feature set of both tools is very similar.
 VS Code offers some exclusive features such as the 3-way merge editor.
 In turn, the The Theia IDE offers additional features such as detachable views (e.g., the terminal), an enhanced tab preview, and a customizable toolbar, enhancing the user experience.
 It also has features interesting for corporate environments such as the support for multiple extension registries (see next section).

 Many relevant features for both tools are provided by VS Code extensions, which can be installed into both tools.
-Some of the latest feature additions in VS Code like Live Share, Copilot, and remote development were unfortunately provided as proprietary extensions.
+Some of the latest feature additions in VS Code, like Live Share, Copilot, and remote development, were unfortunately provided as proprietary extensions.
 This means they are not open source, are exclusive to the VS Code product, and are not available in Theia, Code OSS, or VSCodium.
-In these cases, the Theia community often strives towards open alternatives.
-It already provides open-source remote container support, and an open alternative to Live Share.
-Native and transparent AI support is under development.
-We will go into detail about the support of VS Code extensions in the next section again.
+In these cases, the Theia community often strives toward open alternatives.

 Extensibility and Customization